 To join this Zoom meeting please click on the link below, or copy and send from your browser, a few minutes prior to 7.30.
 Invitation to join the meeting will follow.
 Click on 'Open' and on 'Join with video' - the latter will open up your own image and those of other participants.
 The meeting will end at about 9.00.
-Thanks to John Clark for his help with this.

 Monthly meetings, open to all, on a variety of philosophical issues.
 Anything goes.